percona/postgresql-docs/docs/solutions/postgis.md

 * Geographical data like points, lines, polygons, GPS coordinates that can be mapped on a sphere.
 * Geometrical data.
 This is also points, lines and polygons but they apply to a 2D surface.

-To operate with spacial data inside SQL queries, PostGIS supports [spacial functions](https://postgis.net/docs/reference.html#SRS_Functions) like distance, area, union, intersection.
-It uses the spacial indexes like [R-Tree](https://en.wikipedia.org/wiki/R-tree) and [Quadtree](https://en.wikipedia.org/wiki/Quadtree) for efficient processing of database operations.
-Read more about supported spacial functions and indexes in [PostGIS documentation](https://postgis.net/workshops/postgis-intro/introduction.html).
+To operate with spatial data inside SQL queries, PostGIS supports [spatial functions](https://postgis.net/docs/reference.html#SRS_Functions) like distance, area, union, intersection.
+It uses the spatial indexes like [R-Tree](https://en.wikipedia.org/wiki/R-tree) and [Quadtree](https://en.wikipedia.org/wiki/Quadtree) for efficient processing of database operations.
+Read more about supported spatial functions and indexes in [PostGIS documentation](https://postgis.net/workshops/postgis-intro/introduction.html).

 By deploying PostGIS with Percona Distribution for PostgreSQL, you receive the open source spatial database that you can use in various areas without vendor lock-in.
 PostGIS packages from Percona are available for all currently supported PostgreSQL versions.